-The company continues to be engaged with Atlas Mara and its lenders in formalizing the terms and extension of the Atlas Mara SOA including forbearance with respect to the maturities of Atlas Mara's outstanding debts beyond December 31, 2021.
 On December 28, 2020, the company stopped accruing interest on the Atlas Mara Facility and has capitalized all interest up to that date.
-The expected recovery rate used in the company's valuation of the Atlas Mara Facility reflects expected recovery from the sale of Atlas Mara Botswana and UBN.
+The expected recovery rate used in the company's valuation of the Atlas Mara Facility reflects expected recovery under the Atlas Mara SOA from the sale of Atlas Mara Botswana and UBN.

-In October 2021, Atlas Mara completed the sale of its equity interest in Atlas Mara Botswana to Access Bank.
-A portion of the Atlas Mara Botswana shares were pledged as security for the Atlas Mara Facility and were subsequently released by the company in connection with the aforementioned sale.
-On October 14, 2021, upon Atlas Mara receiving the upfront portion of proceeds from the sale, the company received partial repayment on the Atlas Mara Facility of \$11,325.
-Pursuant to the Atlas Mara SOA, the company expects further repayments on the Atlas Mara Facility as Atlas Mara receives the remaining two tranches of proceeds from the sale.
+In October 2021, Atlas Mara completed the sale of its equity interest in Atlas Mara Botswana to Access Bank and the portion of the Atlas Mara Botswana shares which were pledged as security for the Atlas Mara Facility were subsequently released by the company to facilitate the sale.
+On October 14, 2021, Atlas Mara received the first tranche of upfront sale proceeds and, in accordance with the Atlas Mara SOA, the company received partial repayment for the Atlas Mara Facility of \$11,325.
+On June 17, 2022, the company received further repayment on the Atlas Mara Facility of \$1,861 from the second tranche of upfront sale proceeds.

-In December 2021, Atlas Mara and certain other shareholders in Union Bank of Nigeria ("UBN") entered into an agreement, subject to regulatory approval, to sell their interest in UBN to a Nigerian bank holding company ("UBN Sale").
-The proceeds from the sale are to be paid to the shareholders of UBN on closing.
-Pursuant to the Atlas Mara SOA, the company expects repayments on the Atlas Mara Facility as Atlas Mara receives the proceeds from the UBN Sale.
+In December 2021, Atlas Mara and certain other shareholders in UBN entered into an agreement to sell their interest in UBN to a Nigerian bank holding company ("UBN Sale").
+During the second quarter of 2022, the conditions of the UBN Sale were met and on June 17, 2022, the company received partial repayment on the Atlas Mara Facility of \$2,504 from the proceeds of the UBN Sale.